opencollective/opencollective/SECURITY.md

 > [!WARNING]
 > Due to the increase in security reports due to generative AI, we're only accepting up to 2 reports per individual per week.
 Choose carefully!
+> Additionally, we're not offering bounties for low severity issues anymore.
+See the updated "Rewards" section.

 We believe that no technology is perfect and that working with skilled security researchers is crucial in identifying weaknesses.